roudimit/whisper-flamingo/README.md

 ```
 pip install tiktoken==0.5.2 pytorch-lightning==2.1.3 numba==0.58.1 transformers==4.36.2 evaluate tensorboardX
 ```

+**Important:** to use mWhisper-Flamingo, a minor change is required in the AV-HuBERT code.
+Specfically, comment out [line 624](https://github.com/facebookresearch/av_hubert/blob/e8a6d4202c208f1ec10f5d41a66a61f96d1c442f/avhubert/hubert.py#L624) and add this after line 625: `features_audio = torch.zeros_like(features_video)`.
+This is needed since we only use video inputs with AV-HuBERT, not audio.
+Otherwise you will get an error about 'NoneType' object.

 # Download and prepare data
 LRS3 / MuAViC: We provide all data to reproduce the results on the test set.
 For instructions on how to prepare the training set (and more details about the test noise), see `preparation/README.md`.
 For MuAViC non-En, we also provide our text labels which were normalized by removing all punctuation except single apostrophes (the code that we used for text normalization is in `notebooks/mtedx_labels.ipynb`).
 Note that we normalized all the text (training / validation / test).